-A total of 10 credits is required in fulfillment of the PhD.
+A total of 5.0 credits plus a dissertation is required in fulfillment of the PhD.

 - 1.0 core course credit CLMD 6101 (Cultural Theory)

 - 1.5 credits in approved CLMD courses.
 Up to 0.5 credit may be taken in a related program, subject to the approval of the Graduate Coordinator.